-The independent consultants advise the committee throughout the year, giving input on policy recommendations, helping assess the appropriateness of our executive compensation and reviewing this circular.
-The committee considers information provided by the independent consultants and makes recommendations to the board for approval.
+The independent consultant advises the MRC throughout the year, giving input on policy recommendations, helping assess the appropriateness of our executive compensation programs including design and outcomes and reviewing this circular.
+The MRC considers information provided by the independent consultant and makes recommendations to the board for approval.
 The board is ultimately responsible for compensation decisions.

-The committee approves the engagement of the independent consultants, the proposed work plans and all associated fees.
-It considers any other work to be assigned to the independent consultants that is material in nature and will only approve it if it believes the work will not compromise the consultants' independence as advisors to the committee.
-The committee reviews the performance and terms of engagement of the independent consultants on an annual basis.
-Neither firm provided any non-executive compensation related services to us in 2015 or 2014.
-The table below shows the fees paid to Hugessen and Johnson over the last two years.
+The MRC approves the engagement of the independent consultant, the proposed work plan and all associated fees.
+It considers any other work to be assigned to the independent consultant that is material in nature and will only approve it if it believes the work will not compromise the consultants' independence as advisor to the MRC.
+The MRC reviews the performance and terms of engagement of the independent consultant on an annual basis.
+None of the firms provided any non-executive compensation related services to us in 2016 or 2015.
+The table below shows the fees paid to Pay Governance, Hugessen and Johnson over the last two years.

-Executive compensation-related fees 2015 2014
+Executive compensation-related fees 2016 2015 Hugessen \$206,942 \$280,874 Johnson US\$142,074 US\$213,848 Pay Governance (as of August, 2016) US\$99,396

-Hugessen \$280,874 \$187,804

-Johnson US\$213,848 US\$259,405